babelouest/glewlwyd/docs/CLIENT_LDAP.md

 ## Installation

 In the administration page, go to `Parameters/Clients data sources` and add a new client module by clicking on the `+` button.
 In the modal, enter a name and a display name (the name must be unique among all client backend instances).
-Select the type `LDAP backend client module` in the Type dropdown button.
+Select the type `LDAP backend client module` in the Type drop-down button.

 Below is the definition of all parameters.